yhiim/aws-devops-essential/README.md

 **IAM Permissions:**
 As the AWS accounts you are about to use are Lab accounts, they do not have permissions to make any changes to IAM settings.
-For any commands/steps that requires IAM Role ARN, please kindly use the pre-created role: **TeamRole** .
+For any commands/steps that requires IAM Role ARN, please kindly use the pre-created role: **Team Role** .

 https://console.aws.amazon.com/iam/home?region=ap-southeast-1#/roles/TeamRole